 Metro Bank’s cash ISA tax benefits cease on the date of death – the account forms part of the estate and is dealt with alongside other sole accounts.

-If the deceased’s spouse or civil partner held an ISA with Metro Bank, they may be eligible for an Additional Permitted Subscription (APS) allowance – a one-off extra ISA allowance equal to the deceased’s ISA balance.
+If the deceased’s spouse or civil partner held an ISA, they may be eligible for an Additional Permitted Subscription (APS) allowance – a one-off extra ISA allowance equal to the deceased’s ISA balance at the date of death.
 However, Metro Bank no longer accepts new APS applications.
 If you want to use this allowance, you will need to transfer it to another ISA provider.
 Metro Bank will confirm the balance of the deceased’s ISA to support your application with the new provider, in line with HMRC rules.

 Paying for the funeral